cursedUs64-git/C_Injection_Engine_v2/README.md

 Super Mario 64 C Injection Tool by RealGrude and CalebV64.

+This is an example setup for injecting compiled C code into Super Mario 64.

 # Dependencies

 ### The following tools are required to build (for Windows at least):